 Certificate No. Certificate No. 58-2173-0-00-1-0 60-1261-1-05-1-0 1.
 Promotional privileges for Manufacturing of Manufacturing of compressors for compressors and/or electrical appliances motors for electrical appliances 2.
-The significant privileges are 2.1 Exemption of corporate income tax on net profit from From 31 January 2020 - promotional operation which does not exceed 100 percent of until 30 January 2025 investment, excluding land and working capital for a period of 5 years, commencing as from the date of earning operating income.
+The significant privileges are 2.1 Exemption of corporate income tax on net profit from From 31 January - promotional operation which does not exceed 100 percent of 2020 investment, excluding land and working capital for a period until 30 January of 5 years, commencing as from the date of earning operating 2025 income.
 In case that the Company has loss during the exemption of corporate income tax on net income, it can carry forward loss from operations to offset against income after exemption period, for a period of 5 years commencing as from the expiration of exemption period.

-Certificate No. Certificate No. 58-2173-0-00-1-0 60-1261-1-05-1-0 2.2 Exemption of corpo rate income tax on net profit from - Not yet commenced promotional operati on which does not exceed 50 percent of investment for prod uctivity improvement, excluding land and working capital for a period of 3 years, commencing as from the date of earning operating income.
-In case that the Co mpany has loss during the exemption of corporate income to ax on net income, it can carry forward loss from operation s to offset against income after exemption period, f or a period of 5 years commencing as from the expiration of exemption period.
-2.3 Exemption from im port duty on raw materials and essential Granted Granted materials imported for use specifically in producing for export for a period of 1 year as from the date of first import.
-2.4 Exemption from im port duty on imported machinery as Granted Granted approved by the Bo pard.
-2.5 Dividend paid from those investment promoted operations Granted Granted which are exempte d from corporate income tax are in turn exempted from incl usion in the determination of income tax.
-3. Date of first earning ope erating income.
+2.2 Exemption of corporate income tax on net profit from - Not yet commenced promotional operation which does not exceed 50 percent of investment for productivity improvement, excluding land and working capital for a period of 3 years, commencing as from the date of earning operating income.
+In case that the Company has loss during the exemption of corporate income tax on net income, it can carry forward loss from operations to offset against income after exemption period, for a period of 5 years commencing as from the expiration of exemption period.
+2.3 Exemption from import duty on raw materials and essential Granted Granted materials imported for use specifically in producing for export for a period of 1 year as from the date of first import.
+2.4 Exemption from import duty on imported machinery as Granted Granted approved by the Board.
+G 1 2.5 Dividend paid from those investment promoted operations Granted Granted which are exempted from corporate income tax are in turn exempted from inclusion in the determination of income tax.
+21 1 2020 NI-44 3.
+Date of first earning operating income.
 31 January 2020 Not yet commenced